IsaakBM/cesmle-ocn-fetch/README.md

 - `vertical_interpolate_to_reference.slurm.sh` is the step that creates `on_glorys/` outputs before vertically matched climatologies are computed.

+- `delta_from_climatologies.slurm.sh` computes future-minus-baseline anomaly
+  products; it does not add them to a baseline.

+- `add_anomaly_to_baseline.slurm.sh` is the addition/downscaling step.
+  It combines a baseline climatology with an anomaly/delta field and can also produce an optional remapped final product.

 - The downscaling part of the overall workflow still continues after climatologies.
 Climatologies are not the final product; they are the inputs to